1979 NSWRFL season

 The 1979 NSWRFL season was the 72nd season of Sydney's professional rugby league football competition, Australia's first.
 Twelve New South Wales Rugby Football League clubs competed for the J.J.
 Giltinan Shield and WD & HO Wills Cup during the season, which culminated in a grand final between the St. George and Canterbury-Bankstown clubs.
 NSWRFL teams also competed in the 1979 Amco Cup.

 Season summary

 Twenty-two regular season rounds were played from March till August, resulting in a top five of St. George, Parramatta, Cronulla-Sutherland, Western Suburbs and Canterbury-Bankstown who battled it out in the finals.

+1979 Great Britain Lions tour's Australian leg saw several matches against teams across New South Wales, several involving NSWRFL players, such as the 3 Test matches against Australia and a match against New South Wales.

 Parramatta's Ray Price was the 1979 season's Rothmans Medallist, and also won Rugby League Week’s player of the year award.

 The 1979 season also saw the retirement from the League of future Australian Rugby League Hall of Fame inductee, Bob Fulton.

 Teams

 Twelve clubs, including six of 1908's foundation teams and another six from around Sydney competed for the NSWRFL premiership.